 Push them to the side and add the chicken pieces, cooking the meat until it begins to brown.

 Next, add the minced garlic and ginger and sauté for 3 minutes.
 Then sprinkle in the curry powder, sea salt, and half of the sugar.
 Stir well.

 Add the lemongrass, fish sauce, chicken broth, and coconut milk.
 Turn the heat to medium-low, cover the pot and simmer for 30 minutes or until the chicken is completely cooked through.

 Add the potatoes, sweet potatoes, and carrot.
 Stir well, cover, and allow to simmer until the vegetables are soft, about 15 to 20 minutes.

 Pour in the whole milk and simmer uncovered for about 8 minutes.
-Before serving, taste the broth and, if needed, add more curry powder, salt or any of the other seasonings.
+Before serving, taste the broth and, if needed, add more curry powder, salt or other seasonings.

 Once the curry is to your liking, serve with some rice noodles and baguette slices on the side.
 Leftovers are even better the next day.